cs-ed/edtech-plan-yesicabedolla/README.md

 This course is open to middle school grade students with no prior experience or courses required.
 This course will focus on introductory coding for middle school students using Scratch as the platform.
 We will learn to use:
--variables
+1. variables
--(forever) loops
+2. loops
--if statements
+3. if statements
--multiples sprites
+4. multiples sprites
--customizing colors and backgrounds
+5. customizing colors and backgrounds

 ### Situation